joshlampen/mapbook/README.md

 ## MapBook

-MapBook is a social media application where users can create, edit, 'like', and share custom maps of their favorite places around the world.
-It leverages the Google Maps API to enable map interaction, and is built with PostgreSQL on the back-end and HTML, CSS/SASS, JS, jQuery and Ajax on the front-end.
+MapBook is a social media application where users can create, edit, 'like', and share custom maps of their favourite places around the world.
+It leverages the Google Maps API to enable map interaction.

+- Front End: JavaScript, jQuery, Ajax, Sass, HTML
+- Back End: PostgreSQL, Node, Express

 ## Final Product